3D-e-Chem/knime-kripodb/README.md

 # Usage

-See bioisosteric replacement workflow at [examples/KRIPO_bioisosteric_replacement_workflow.zip](examplesKRIPO_bioisosteric_replacement_workflow.zip).
+See bioisosteric replacement workflow at [examples/KRIPO_bioisosteric_replacement_workflow.zip](examples/KRIPO_bioisosteric_replacement_workflow.zip).

 Or see a minimal example workflow at [examples/Knime-KripoDB-example.zip](examples/Knime-KripoDB-example.zip).

-It can be run by importing it into Knime.
+Both workflows can be run by importing it into Knime.
 Make sure the Python used by Knime is the same the Python with kripodb package installed.

 # Build